hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 participation.

 Sawtooth Lake abstracts the core concepts of consensus and isolates consensus from transaction semantics.
-Sawtooth Lake currently provides a single consensus protocol called PoET, for “Proof of Elapsed Time."
-PoET is a lottery protocol that builds on trusted execution environments (TEEs) provided by Intel's SGX to address the needs of large populations of participants.
-The second, Quorum Voting, is an adaptation of the Ripple and Stellar consensus protocols and serves to address the needs of applications that require immediate transaction finality.
+The interface supports plugging in various consensus implementations.
+Sawtooth Lake provides two such implementations: dev_mode and PoET.

+Dev_mode is a simplified random leader algorithm that is useful for developers and test networks that require only crash fault tolerance.

+PoET, short for “Proof of Elapsed Time" is a Nakamoto-style consensus algorithm.
+It is designed to be a production-grade protocol capable of supporting large network populations.

 Proof of Elapsed Time (PoET)